iNoles/bank_account/README.md

 # C++ Bank Account Project

 This C++ Bank Account project is a simple implementation of a basic banking system.
-It provides a set of features commonly found in a typical bank and saving account, such as deposit, withdrawal, and balance inquiry.
+It provides features commonly found in a typical bank and savings account, such as deposit, withdrawal, and balance inquiry.

 ## Features